pawjwp/Sync-Forge/README.md

 ## Config

 The mod is highly configurable.
-The config is located at `./config/sync-common.toml` and by default looks like this:
+The config is located at `./config/sync-common.toml` by default looks like this:

 ```
 #Sync Configuration